 - Determine which concepts, skills, or performance standards you are assessing.

-- List the concepts and rewrite them into statements which reflect both cognitive
+- List the concepts and rewrite them into statements which reflect both cognitive and performance components.

 - Identify the most important concepts or skills being assessed in the task.